Parent article: NIRSpec MOS Operations

 What is pre-imaging and when is it needed?

-grid of micro-shutters, hence science sources of interest cannot all be perfectly centered within their configured shutters or slits.
+The NIRSpec MSA is a fixed grid of micro-shutters, hence science sources of interest cannot all be perfectly centered within their configured shutters or slits.
 These centering offsets and the very small NIRSpec MSA shutter size result in moderate flux that can be lost outside of the slit.
-The slit throughput loss sources within the MSA shutters.
+The slit throughput loss is a function of wavelength and the relative placement of the science sources within the MSA shutters.
 Very high quality planning astrometry will limit calibration errors that result from uncertain spectral source positioning after target acquisition.
 In-field relative astrometry of 5–10 mas or better is needed to limit the excess flux calibration error for point source observations.

 NIRCam is the workhorse imaging camera at 1–5 μm wavelengths for JWST.
 It is the preferred camera for high quality images for same-cycle JWST NIRSpec spectroscopy and target acquisition planning.
 NIRCam will provide imaging for high precision source catalogs that can be used to plan follow-up spectroscopy with NIRSpec.
 For this reason, same-cycle imaging with NIRCam (referred to as "NIRCam pre-imaging") is available to support and plan programs that use the NIRSpec MSA for spectroscopy or target acquisition.

 In JWST observing cycle 2 and beyond, NIRCam images acquired in previous cycles will be excellent resources for NIRSpec observation planning.
 These images are not acquired using the same process as the NIRCam pre-imaging defined here.
 The NIRCam pre-imaging process we discuss here refers primarily to planning images acquired in the same observing cycle as the NIRSpec spectroscopy.